Minnesota Programming

 -

 Our cohort program provides multi-year, holistic support to single-parent students pursuing college degrees.
-In partnership with community colleges, we offer a structured pathway that includes all of our typical family-focused programming, as well as additional financial support and resources.
+In partnership with community colleges, we offer a structured pathway that includes all of our typical family-focused programming, monthly one-on-one coaching and goal setting, as well as additional financial support and resources.

 Sign up for our newsletter to stay up-to-date with the work we do.